Sunsky-ha0/Machine-Learning/README.md

 ```diff
 - Why it named back propagation ?
 ```
-  We start by computing the δ(out) term for the ouput layer
+  We start by computing the δ^(out) term for the output layer and then we go back a layer to compute the δ^(hidden) term for the previous hidden layer and then we go back another step to compute δ for another hidden layer and so on.
+We'r sort of back propagating the errors from the output layer to the last hideen layer and another hidden layer until the input layer.